vmtasi/autograd-from-scratch/README.md

 - no GPU support
 - limited handling of edge cases (e.g. broadcasting)

-These limitations are intentional and aligned with the learning goal of the project.

----

 ## Notes

-This project was built to improve my understanding of how automatic differentiation works under the hood.
+I built this to improve my understanding of how automatic differentiation works under the hood.
-For real-world training and performance, established frameworks like PyTorch should be used instead.